Get insider access

 Beats Solo3 2019 Wireless

-When comparing the Beats Solo3 2019 Wireless to the Sony WH-CH720N Wireless, you see some differences mainly in features, but also style.
+When comparing the Beats Solo3 2019 Wireless to the Sony WH-CH720N Wireless, you see some differences, mainly in features and style.
 While both are bass-heavy, you can't adjust that with the Beats.
 The Beats fit on-ears and come with the W1 chip to optimize Apple compatibility.
 Both are fairly plasticky feeling, although the Beats have metal hinges.
 Of the two, only the Sony have active noise cancelling, which isn't class-leading but still reduces more noise across the spectrum.
 You can also use the companion app to alter the EQ for the Sony, making them more flexible for different kinds of music.
 While you can listen on either pair using Bluetooth or an analog connection, the Sony use a newer Bluetooth version and come with a TRS cable.

 Sony WH-XB910N Wireless

 The Sony WH-XB910N Wireless are better over-ear headphones than the Sony WH-CH720N Wireless.
 While both headphones support multi-device pairing, are customizable, thanks to companion app support, and have long continuous battery lives, the WH-XB910N are designed to deliver intense bass.
 However, some users will find it muddy.
-They're better built and more comfortable and their ANC does a significantly better job blocking background noise across the range.
+They're better built and more comfortable, and their ANC does a significantly better job blocking background noise across the range.

 Anker Soundcore Space Q45 Wireless